openflighthpc/build.openflighthpc.org/docs/source/cloud/workflow-azure.rst

     networkSecurityGroupID='NETWORK_SECURITY_GROUP_ID_HERE' \
     sourceimage='SOURCE_IMAGE_PATH_HERE'

-.. note:: While most IDs can be identified through the Azure GUI, the subnet ID is a bit trickier to locate but can be found with the command ``az network vnet subnet list --resource-group mycluster-domain-basic --vnet-name flightcloudclusternetwork``
+.. note:: While most IDs can be identified through the Azure GUI, the subnet ID is a bit trickier to locate but can be found with the command ``az network vnet subnet list --resource-group mycluster-domain --vnet-name flightcloudclusternetwork``

 - Create resource group for node01::